Music Publishing vs Distribution (Full Breakdown)

 On the flip side, the actual sound composition copyright is still up for grabs.

-The composition is mostly the work of a composer (or several songwriters who worked together on it) is then considered publishing.
+The composition is mostly the work of a composer (or several songwriters who worked together on it) and is then considered publishing.

 Boost is the platform artists go to when they’re ready to graduate from basic distributors anyone can access.
 Here’s what they have to offer.